aksisonline/ecommerce_react/README.md

-# E-React: Modern E-commerce Platform
+# E-React: Gemini API Powered E-Commerce Platform

-E-React is a comprehensive e-commerce web application built with React, showcasing modern web development practices and a full suite of features for online retail.
+E-React is a comprehensive e-commerce web application built with React and powered by the Gemini API, showcasing modern web development practices and a full suite of features for online retail.

 ## Features and How to Use